 The Colombian market is the leading destination for U.S. agricultural exports in South America.
-In 2020, the United States exported \$2.9 billion to Colombia, which cemented its position as Colombia's top supplier of food and agricultural products with nearly 50 percent imports market share.
-In 2021, despite the slow economic recovery resulting from Covid-19, U.S. exports grew 18 percent between January and July.
-All export categories have displayed double digit growth in 2021.
-The U.S.-Colombia Trade Promotion Agreement (CTPA) has expanded opportunities and market potential for many agricultural products.
-Top exports have historically included bulk commodities such as corn and soybeans, which combined, accounted for over half of total exports in 2020.
+In 2021, the United States exported \$3.4 billion to Colombia, a 14 percent increase over 2020.
+Despite high inflation, the United States remains Colombia's top supplier of food and agricultural products.
+In 2022, from January to July, U.S. agricultural exports grew 33 percent, year-over-year.
+All export categories have displayed double digit growth in 2022.
+Top exports have historically included bulk commodities such as corn and soybeans, which combined, accounted for almost half of total exports in 2021.